Kevin-Oudai/Mr_Oudai/README.md

   * Edited the message format for the contact form.
 (3rd Nov.
 2019)
   * Fixed the 500 server error.
 (3rd Nov.
 2019)
   * Added django all auth to the site.
 (10th Nov.
 2019)
+  * Added user login functions by using django allauth.
+(12th Nov.
+2019)